pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 To demonstrate how storing and retrieving domain events can be used effectively as a persistence mechanism in an event-sourced application, this library includes base classes for event-sourced domain entities and applications of different kinds.
-An domain model developed using these classes will not depend on infrastructure ("onion" archictecture).
+A domain model developed using these classes will not depend on infrastructure ("onion" archictecture).
 A style is suggested for event-sourced aggregates: to have command methods which "trigger" domain events.
 Triggered domain events are used to mutate the state of the aggregate, and then stored.
 The stored events of an aggregate